-Clause 17 amends section 42(5) by replacing the old-fashioned reference to a person being "incapacitated" due to blindness or other physical cause with the person being blind or having a physical disability.
+Clause 16 also amends section 25(7) by replacing the old-fashioned reference to a person being "incapacitated" due to blindness or other physical cause with the person being blind or having a physical disability.

-Due to the introduction of special polling arrangements for voters at nursing homes and postal voting by overseas electors, clause 18 amends section 43 (on compulsory voting) to provide for when an elector in these new voting conditions is to be treated as having recorded his or her vote and therefore will not be expunged from the registers of electors.
+Due to the introduction of special polling arrangements for voters at nursing homes and postal voting by overseas electors, clause 17 amends section 26 (on compulsory voting) to provide for when an elector in these new voting conditions is to be treated as having recorded his or her vote and therefore will not be expunged from the registers of electors.
 If the elector's name is expunged, the elector has to pay for his or her name to be restored in the absence of a reasonable excuse.

-First, an elector who is allotted to a special polling station under the new section 47B(1) for the purposes of the poll in an electoral division and who attends in person at a polling place in the special polling station to vote or has his or her vote taken by a mobile polling team deployed at the special polling station, must be treated under section 43 as having recorded his or her vote at the election in the electoral division for which he or she is registered.
+First, an elector who is allotted to a special polling station under the new section 30B(1) for the purposes of the poll in an election and who attends in person at a polling place in the special polling station to record his or her vote or has his or her vote taken by a mobile polling team deployed at the special polling station, must be treated under section 26 as having recorded his or her vote at the election in the electoral division for which he or she is registered.